ember-cli/eslint-plugin-ember/docs/rules/no-classic-classes.md

 This rule takes an optional object containing:

-- `array` -- `additionalInvalidImports` -- Allows you to specify additional imports that should be flagged to disallow calling `extend` on.
+- `string[]` -- `additionalClassImports` -- Allows you to specify additional imports that should be flagged to disallow calling `extend` on.
 This allows you to handle the case where your app or addon is importing from a module that performs the `extend`.

 ## When Not To Use It